-As a global company, PMI must comply with all regulations in more than the 180 countries where it sells its products.
+PMI must comply with all regulations that applies in the more than the 175 countries where it operates.
 As wood-based materials are key for the manufacture of PMI products, any change to the regulatory framework of timber and the use of forest resources might impact PMI's entire value chain.
 PMI assesses this issue as part of the company's deforestation risk assessment using internal company methods, external consultants and national databases.
-PMI complies with all applicable laws and meets and often exceeds relevant standards, particularly in those countries where national standards are lower than PMI's ones.
+As an example, PMI is using the national risk assessments of Forest Stewardship Council (FSC) as the basis for the risk assessments used for non-tobacco supply chain that takes into consideration national regulations and law.
+PMI complies with all applicable laws and meets and often exceeds relevant forest-related standards, particularly in those countries where national standards are lower than PMI's ones.
 The analysis considered regulations in countries where PMI sources paper and pulp-based products, focusing on identifying countries where regulations might not be strong enough to ensure that the products are being sustainably sourced.
 Results from the assessment are used to identify paper and pulp-based products' suppliers who operate in higher risk countries, based on the assessment methodology, and implement corrective actions.
 For tobacco suppliers, PMI uses the Monitoring Framework for Sustainable Curing Fuels, which considers compliance with local regulations such as the need for permits, registrations etc. at the supplier level.
 Additionally, PMI continuously monitors the legislative landscape to anticipate any change, to support ensuring that the regulatory requirements are met, as well as support further development of strategies internally and in collaborations with our suppliers.